End qualified immunity in Utah

 • Guarantees that victims are compensated the full amount awarded

-Yes.
-The proposed legislation states, "Except as provided in Subsections (4)(b), (4)(c), and (4)(d), a peace officer's employer shall indemnify the peace officer for any liability incurred by the peace officer and for any judgment entered against the peace officer for claims arising under this section.
-Except as provided in Subsection (4)(c): (i) the peace officer is personally liable for damages awarded under this chapter not exceeding $50,000 of the damages awarded.
-The peace officer's employer shall pay any portion of the amount described in Subsection (4)(b) that the plaintiff is not able to recover from the peace officer."
+Yes, section 4 of the bill states, "Except as provided in Subsections (4)(b), (4)(c), and (4)(d), **a peace officer's employer shall indemnify the peace officer for any liability incurred by the peace officer and for any judgment entered against the peace officer for claims arising under this section**."

 • Starts attorney fees